f0rthsp4ce/bambu-notify/README.md

 * **Hourly Photos:** While a print is active, the service posts a snapshot at `PHOTO_INTERVAL_SECONDS`.
 The timer resets on new jobs.
 * **Final Photo:** When the job reaches a finished state (e.g., `FINISH`, `IDLE`, `DONE`), a last snapshot is posted (if available).
 * **Progress Pacing:** Notifications at `PROGRESS_STEP`% increments; also on state transitions and errors.
+* **AI Defect Detection (optional):** On an hourly cadence per job, the latest frame is analyzed by the configured OpenRouter model; if a defect is detected above threshold, a text alert and evidence photo are posted.

 ## Notes & Tips